Macrometacorp/docs/docs/cep/table/index.md

 ### CREATE TABLE AS SELECT

 The `CREATE TABLE AS SELECT` statement creates a new table by selecting data from an existing stream and applying filters or transformations.
-The new table can be used for persistent storage, querying, or analysis.
+The new table can be used for persistent storage, querying, and analysis.

 The syntax for `CREATE TABLE AS SELECT` is as follows: